ycniuqton/flask-mysql/backend/README.md

 ```
 Accutally, if you forgot, i remind you that.
 You need to setup `Gmail API` first to using sending email feature.
-After setup `Gmail API`, you will got a service-key.json.
+After setup `Gmail API`, you will get a service-key.json.
 Replace it with mine here.